oracle-livelabs/cloud-database-services/exadata-database-service-xs/discover-env-details-on-exascale/discover-env-details-on-exascale.md

 2. On the **Container Database Details** page ***Discover the following Container Database Information***

+    * On the **Container Database (CDB) Details** page, you can see a list of actions that can be performed, such as obtaining the connection string, and Restoring, Configuring Automatic Backups, Creating a Database from a Backup, and more actions.
     * In the **General Information** Section you can find the following key items:
         * The Lifecycle state of the Container Database.
         * The OCID of the Container Database.